-Sigma Xi (Natural Sciences)
+Sigma Xi (Math and Sciences)

-The national criteria for associate membership is:
+The national criteria for associate membership are: